2020- Ultimate Iditarod Winter Wonderland Tour

 Meals: Breakfast, Dinner

-Breakfast.
+Breakfast will be included this morning.
 Today travel north to meet four-time Iditarod Champion Martin Buser at his Happy Trails Kennel.
-Hear personal stories while viewing a glimpse of the grandeur Alaska has to offer along the Iditarod trail.
-Returning to Anchorage visit the Iditarod Headquarters and see first hand a replica Iditarod Trail station.
+Hear personal stories while viewing a glimpse of the grandeur Alaska has to offer along the Iditarod Trail.
+Later, return to Anchorage with an included stop at the Iditarod Headquarters en route.
+Overnight Anchorage.

-Breakfast.
-This morning head to 4th Avenue to get a great spot at the start of the Iditarod.
+Breakfast will be included this morning.
+This morning head to 4th Avenue to get a great spot at the Official Ceremonial Start of the Iditarod Trail Sled Dog Race.
 Spend time cheering on mushers from all over the world.
+Mushers will depart the starting gate every two minutes.
 Watch each of them depart or take off early and enjoy other Iditarod festivities in Anchorage.
-This afternoon, enjoy the cultural opportunities available at the Alaska Native Heritage Center.
-Tonight, reminisce over your Alaska winter adventure at a farewell dinner.
+This afternoon, visit the Anchorage Museum, a large art, history, ethnography, ecology, and science museum in the heart of downtown Anchorage.
+Overnight Anchorage.

-**In the event that the Iditarod Official Start is relocated (beyond Willow, AK) due to weather and trail conditions, a full day of activities will be substituted for the guests in Anchorage.
-See below for the detailed alternative Day 10 itinerary:
+*In the event, the Iditarod Official Start is relocated (beyond Willow, AK) due to weather and trail conditions, a full day of activities will be substituted for the guests in Anchorage.